GOP megadonor Sheldon Adelson, wife finance anti-Biden group

 Enter Adelson.

-A major funder of Republican causes, Adelson has donated over $250 million to GOP candidates and groups since 2015.
+A major funder of Republican causes, Adelson has donated over $250 million to GOP candidates and super PACs since 2015.

 That includes $1.6 million the Adelsons donated to Trump’s campaign, as well as $10 million they gave to America First Action in 2018, FEC records show.